But my puppy used to follow me around…

 Training for Value

-AND…it’s important to remember, you can’t skip the growing years.
-It’s part of what you signed up for when you decided to get a puppy.
-Contact us for training classes - both in person and online - or find a local trainer that is FUN to work with and teaches you about dogs, not just obedience training.
+It’s important to remember, you can’t skip the growing years.
+Raising a puppy is a process.
+If you need help, reach out for training—online, in person, or through a local trainer who is enjoyable to work with and teaches you about dogs, not just obedience training.

 Casa Luna Canines is your partner in dog training, human learning.
 Join us to learn how to be your dog’s best friend using 100% pain and fear free methods.
 Imagine what it will feel like when your dog chooses to behave well around you, no matter where you are!